GoogleChrome/developer.chrome.com/site/en/blog/device-characteristics/index.md

 can affect product development decisions such as choosing the technologies to render the content.
-This report provides timeline data to inform developers on these questions for a list of countries, such as the US, Brazil, Japan, etc. Three platforms are included when data is available: Android, Windows, and ChromeOS.
+This report provides timeline data to inform developers on these questions for a list of countries, such as the US, Brazil, Japan, and others.
+Three platforms are included when data is available: Android, Windows, and ChromeOS.

 Looking at the data, there might be some interesting things for developers to